IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/cli-manual.rst

   Displays information about a slot and its possible values.
 Usage: ``\show-slot Name/Of/Slot``.

 restart
-  Start the questionnaire again.
+  Start the model execution again.
 Also available via ``\r``.

 ask
   After some information is printed to the console, you may forget what the question was.
 Don't scroll up - use ``\ask`` and the console app will happily ask you again.
 Don't like typing so much?
 Use ``\a``.

+show
+  Open the model's directory using the operating system's file browser.

 Useful Commands for Developers
 -------------------------------

+new
+  Creates a new model.
+Model metadata are populated using an interactive interview.
+Use ``-q`` to skip the interview and have CliRunner fill out whatever it can (you can edit update the policy-model.xml later). ``\new`` takes an optional parameter: the path to the new model's directory.

 reload
-  Reload the questionnaire, e.g. after some changes were made.
+  Reload the model, e.g. after some changes were made.
 Also available via ``\rr``.
-As the common practice for developing a questionnaire is to keep a Tags console running the questionnaire while editing it, this command is very useful.
+As the common practice for developing a model is to keep a Tags console running the questionnaire while editing it, this command is very useful.

 find-runs
   Allows querying the questionnaire with questions like "which sets of answers would end up in a policy that allows clear storage?".
 Takes a tag value as a parameter (similar to those used in :doc:`set nodes</decision-graphs/set-node>`).
 Finds all the runs (i.e. sequences of nodes and answers) that will end up with a tag value that is a superset of the supplied tag.
 A tag value `a` is a superset of a tag value `b` if they both agree on the values in `b`'s non-empty slots.
 In other words, a slot in `a` must have the same value as the corresponding slot in `b`, unless that slot in `b` is empty, in which case the slot in `a` can have any value (or be empty as well).